Oct 17, 2025

 By joining this webinar, participants will:

-The recorded session videos and presentations will be available in the ALICE Knowledge Platform Efficient and low emission assets and energy group event page:
+The recorded session videos and presentations are available in the ALICE Knowledge Platform Efficient and low emission assets and energy group event page:

 This project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101076810.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Climate, Infrastructure and Environment Executive Agency (CINEA).
 Neither the European Union nor the granting authority can be held responsible for them.